 Crushes are usually someone you see or interact with quite often–most often colleagues.
 The time you spend in close proximity with them allows you to notice that they are physically attractive or interesting to be around.
 The longer you look, the more likely the chances of you starting to fantasize about them.
-Which takes us to the next question –
+This takes us to the next question –

 Is Fantasizing About Someone Else While You’re Married Okay?

 This is a tricky one.
 Having a fantasy or two about your crush is quite normal and doesn’t instantly make you a bad husband or wife.
 But when you begin to set things in motion to make those fantasies real, then it is definitely not okay.
 What isn’t okay either is when you let your crush get in the way and create an emotional distance between you and your spouse.
 Let’s just say you’re swimming dangerously into emotional cheating territory.

 Are You Really In Love With Someone Else?

 Both crushing and falling (sounds painful when we put it that way) give you the same floaty feeling (comes with all the butterflies in your stomach), the giddy excitement and the nervous anticipation.
 Telling you the similarities between having a crush and falling in love with another is not meant to discredit your feelings.
 But attraction on its own is a very confusing feeling, especially when you are caught in between your spouse and a potential lover.